NEONScience/NEON-Data-Skills/_posts/workshop-events/2016-events/2016-03-15-NEON-DC-Spatio-Temporal-Workshop-OSLO.md

 <figure>
     <a href="{{ site.baseurl }}/images/set-working-dir/r-studio-spatial-files.png">
     <img src="{{ site.baseurl }}/images/set-working-dir/r-studio-spatial-files.png"></a>
     <figcaption>Your working directory in R should look like the above image.
-NOTE: we will setup an OSLO2015.Rproj file
-    together at the beginning of the workshop.</figcaption>
+It is OK if you don't have the "Global" directory
+    setup.
+The data in this directory is OPTIONAL to download. </figcaption>
 </figure>

+NOTE: we will setup an OSLO2015.Rproj file together at the beginning of the workshop.

 ***